cszach/linux-on-lenovo-legion/README.md

   this**.
 Please refer to the _References_ section below.

 ### Temporary solution

+> **Update**: As of now (using Fedora 36/X11/Linux kernel 5.17.8), I can control
+> brightness in hybrid graphics mode normally using the function keys.
+I still
+> have `amdgpu.backlight=0` in my kernel parameters; it is worth a try if you
+> cannot adjust the brightness.

 None of the above 2 proposed solutions have worked for me.
 Here is a temporary
 solution: